-Prerequisite: Must be Environmental Studies Major Various environmental professionals from around the area will discuss their careers and the academic preparation required to pursue their careers.
+Prerequisites: Must be Environmental Studies Major.
+Various environmental professionals from around the area will discuss their careers and the academic preparation required to pursue their careers.
 Some speakers will present at Mitchell College; others will introduce students to their workplaces.
-Students will be expected to complete their own research paper and presentation on careers that interest them.
+Students will be expected to complete their own research papers and presentations on careers that interest them.